Hi. I’m David Harkins. I am a consultant, speaker, teacher, and change maker.

-I am a student of innovation and business at the intersection of culture and demographic change.
-I research industries, business sectors, and cultural trends and connect seemingly unconnected dots to identify likely challenges to overcome and probable opportunities to exploit.
-I write, speak and teach on these and other topics.
+As a student of organization development and innovation leadership, I research industries, organizations, markets and culture, and then connect seemingly unconnected dots to identify likely challenges to overcome and probable opportunities to exploit.
+I write, speak, and teach on these and other topics.

 My personal motto is perspective defines happiness, a positive attitude enables success, and possibilities exist for most everything.